Medicaid Planning

 Insurance companies understand that families may wish to shelter and transfer their remaining assets to beneficiaries.
 Accordingly, insurance carriers have created products designed to avoid Medicaid recapture.

-Currently, there are a small number of companies offering effective policies in the Medicaid marketplace.
-The following offers a snapshot of the various plans that might assist families who are planning ahead or currently involved in the Medicaid spend-down process.
+Currently, there are a small number of companies offering policies in the Medicaid planning marketplace.
+The insurance product categories below offer a snapshot of the various plans that can help assist families who are planning ahead or currently involved in the Medicaid spend-down process.

 At present, the cash value used to fund an Irrevocable Funeral Trust is not subject to recapture however.
 Current laws allow persons on Medicaid to retain assets for a proper funeral.
 Unfortunately, these amounts are usually woefully inadequate.

 However, a life policy used with an Irrevocable Funeral Trust allows for a lump sum deposit of $15,000 per individual.
 At passing, funds are paid to the funeral home of your choice.
-Using this technique, a family should have sufficient funds to pay for the funeral of the deceased.
-These funds are not subject to the spend-down process.
-Policies can be also funded in advance for both a husband and wife in order to protect more of the estate.
+Using this technique, a family should have sufficient funds to pay for the funeral of the deceased while also sheltering a significant amount of money.
+The funds deposited or transferred into an IFT are not subject to the spend-down process.
+Policies can be also funded in advance for both a husband and wife in order to protect a larger portion of the estate.

 In some cases, the existing cash value in a countable life insurance policy can be transferred tax-free in order to fund an irrevocable funeral trust.
-This method would protect a portion of an asset that would otherwise need to be spent down by the estate before govt assistance might be available.
+This method (referred to as a 1035 tax-free exchange) would protect a portion of an asset that would otherwise need to be spent down by the estate before government assistance might be available.

-The annuity plan must have special language preventing transfers worded in the policy.
+The annuity plan must have special language in the policy that prevents transfers of the account.
 It must be nonassignable, non-transferable and have very little cash value.
 It must also be purchased based on the life expectancy of the insured.
-Oftentimes, this is referred to as a balloon annuity as it offers larger payments at passing.
+This is referred to as a life annuity or annuitization and will prevent Medicaid from spending down then entire value of the monies deposited into the annuity.

-If the correct policy is used, there are instances when the annuity might not be counted during the Medicaid spend down process.
-The annuity income can be available to a well spouse for his or her living expenses.
+When using the correct annuity account and setting it up properly to pay over the insured’s lifetime, there are instances when the deferred annuity funds will not be counted during the Medicaid spend down process.
+The annuity income can be made available to the well spouse for his or her living expenses.
 However, if the account is incorrectly setup, then it may be of little benefit to the well spouse and/or estate.

 The latest innovation in asset protection is a form of single premium life insurance.
 Designed to transfer a creditor-protected stream of income to beneficiaries, this new life policy may not be considered as a countable asset for Medicaid purposes.